TomGreenwood10/Al_properties/README.md

 properties) and other metadata e.g. temper.

 #### Object mappers
-The overall concept of this application resolved around the Table object class.
-When importing into the database a Table object is created from the set of results to import then the write_to_db() method writes all the information to google firestore.
-The Table class deals with the formatting of the data so that it forms the corect document schema.
-Therefore the Table object serves as the middle man between the raw data and the database.
+The overall concept of this application resolved around the `Table` object class.
+When importing into the database a `Table` object is created from the set of results to import then the write_to_db() method writes all the information to google firestore.
+The `Table` class deals with the formatting of the data so that it forms the corect document schema.
+Therefore the `Table` object serves as the middle man between the raw data and the database.

-Table objects represent a table of results with one or more rows.
+`Table` objects represent a `Table` of results with one or more rows.
 Contained are Properties objects that represent single rows and inside them are individual measurement objects which represent each individual measurement.
 The main reason for using objects rather that direct import from the data is so